craftwork/slock/README.md

 ## Strategies

+### File lock

+This is the simplest method and ideal if you have an NFS mount with a file system that fully supports locks.
+Please read [this article](http://0pointer.de/blog/projects/locking.html) before deciding that file locks are the lock for you.

 ### FIFO queue

 If a user makes, for example, three requests requiring the session then they'll be put in a stack one on top of the